huridocs/uwazi-documentation/admin-docs/how-to-create-a-public-intake-form-on-your-website.md

-# How to Create a Public Intake Form on Your Website
+# How to create a public intake form on your website

 An intake or submission form allows visitors to submit a form that creates an unpublished/private entity in your database.